7 Customer Acquisition Cost (CAC) Statistics For eCommerce Stores

 Digital stores can also leverage data-driven marketing strategies more effectively than brick-and-mortar retailers.
 Through precise targeting and optimization tools, online stores can find qualified leads at lower costs.

-For perspective, if a small eCommerce brand spends $10,000 on marketing in a month and acquires 1,000 new customers, their CAC is $10 per customer.
+For perspective, if a small eCommerce brand spends $10,000 USD on marketing in a month and acquires 1,000 new customers, their CAC is $10 USD per customer.
 This reasonable acquisition cost allows for healthy profit margins.

 Efficient brands achieve these numbers by focusing on high-converting channels rather than spreading budgets too thin.
 Many successful stores calculate their cost-effective acquisition strategies by dividing total marketing costs by new customers gained.